harenber/ptc-go/README.md

 	},
 ```

+Path is the tty to your SCS modem.
+The example here is from Linux and I haven't tested this on any other platform yet.
 This __custom_init_script__ parameter is completely optional and may
 contain commands which are send to the modem before switching it to
 WA8DED-mode.
 It is generally not needed!
 Examples of commands which